The Unbelievable Pink Salt Recipe for Weight Loss (with Apple Cider Vinegar & Baking Soda)

 Even Lily took a sip, wrinkled her nose, and said, “It tastes like it works.”

-ding" id="a-refreshing-reset-with-lemon-vinegar-and-baking-soda">A Refreshing Reset with Lemon, Vinegar, and Baking Soda
+A Refreshing Reset with Lemon, Vinegar, and Baking Soda

 There was one weekend — chaotic, cluttered, and full of chips — when I craved something sharper.
 That Monday, I tried a pink salt lemon vinegar and baking soda version of the recipe I’d scribbled in a notebook months earlier.
 Just a squeeze of lemon, a dash of vinegar, and the tiniest pinch of baking soda stirred gently with the salt.
 The result was surprisingly bright and smooth.
 I felt clear-headed, less puffy, and even my digestion seemed to say thank you.
 It’s not my daily go-to, but on those post-celebration mornings?
 It’s magic.